Royal question: Referendum of March 1950

 The Eyskens government agreed to a national referendum, known as the "popular consultation" (consultation populaire or volksraadpleging), which was scheduled for 12 March 1950.
-It was the first ever referendum in Belgian history and was intended to be advisory.
-Campaigning was vigorous on both sides, with little disruption to the polls, despite the contentious nature of the subject.
+It was the first-ever referendum in Belgian history and was intended to be advisory.
+Campaigning was vigorous on both sides, with little disruption at the polls, despite the contentious nature of the subject.

-Result of the referendum was that Leopold's return won a 58 percent majority in the national vote, with majorities in seven of the nine provinces.
+Result of the referendum was that Leopold's return won a 58 per cent majority in the national vote, with majorities in seven of the nine provinces.
 However, the vote was heavily divided by region.
-In Flanders, 72 percent voted in favour of Leopold's return, but in the arrondissement of Brussels, the Leopoldists won only a minority of 48 percent.
-In Wallonia a mere 42 percent voted for the restitution of the King.
-The final results, in percentages by province, were:
+In Flanders, 72 per cent voted in favour of Leopold's return, but in the arrondissement of Brussels, the Leopoldists won only a minority of 48 per cent.
+In Wallonia, a mere 42 per cent voted for the restitution of the King.
+The final results, in percentages by province, were (with green standing for the Leopoldist side and red for the anti-Leopoldist one):

 The result confirmed the worries of some, including Spaak, that the vote would not be sufficiently decisive in either direction and could divide the country along regional and linguistic lines.
-On 13 March, Eyskens traveled to Pregny to attempt to encourage Leopold to abdicate.
+On 13 March, Eyskens travelled to Pregny to encourage Leopold to abdicate.
 Paul Van Zeeland and Spaak attempted to broker a new agreement by which Leopold would abdicate in favour of his son.
 On 15 April 1950, Leopold announced that he was willing to temporarily delegate his authority.
-Many within the PSC–CVP realised that, despite the referendum's result, their party's lack of a parliamentary majority would undermine their ability to build a national reconciliation around the King as long as their Liberal coalition partners and Socialist opponents were unwilling to accept the King's return.
+Many within the PSC–CVP realised that, despite the referendum's result, their party's lack of a parliamentary majority would undermine their ability to build a national reconciliation around the King as long as their Liberal coalition partners and socialist opponents were unwilling to accept the King's return.

-Leopold's return to Belgium
+King Leopold's return to Belgium

-On 29 April 1950, Charles dissolved parliament pending fresh elections.
+On 29 April 1950, Prince-Regent Charles dissolved parliament pending fresh elections.
 His intention was probably to prevent the formation of a PSC–CVP government under Van Zeeland, a staunch Leopoldist, which would lead to the return of the King without further discussion.
 The following election produced an absolute PSC–CVP majority in both Chamber and Senate, and a new single-party government under Jean Duvieusart was formed.

 One of the first acts of the Duvieusart government was to introduce a bill bringing the "impossibility to reign" to an end.
 On 22 July 1950, Leopold returned to Belgium for the first time since June 1944 and resumed his functions.